developersflex/nodejs-interview-task/README.md

 In Flex Business Solutions, we aim to provide excellence and efficiency on all our lines of code in order to support the day-to-day activities of the company using our software solutions.
 In doing so, we use microservices to seperate the concerns of the codebase.
 Microservices help us when we need to make a change to functionality — and deploy that functionality in a way that the rest of the system doesn't have to change.

 In this task, we would like you to build a simple BookStore API.
 It should provide a `user` service and an accompanying `book` service to work with.
 In this case the user service backs a front end admin tool allowing non-technical staff to interact with data.
-A request has been submitted by the stakeholders for a new admin feature:
+A request has been submitted by the stakeholders for a new user feature:

 ## Requirements